klyshko/klyshko.github.io/_pages/cv.md

 * **Graduate Research Assistant**, [University of Toronto](https://rauscher-group.physics.utoronto.ca/); Toronto, ON, Canada — Sept 2017 – Present
     - Carried out molecular simulations to model complex protein systems (enzymes, cancer proteins), contributing to understanding functional protein dynamics.
     - Developed computational and ML pipelines for parallel analysis of protein structural data, resulting in peer-reviewed publications.
+    - Designed computer vision tools for the automated analysis of lab experiments, enhancing the accuracy and throughput.
     - Supervised and guided undergraduate and graduate-level research projects, focusing on ML applications in computational biology.
-    - Developed computer vision tools for automated analysis of experimental assays (yeast colony images).
     - Delivered conference presentations and university lectures on advanced computational physics.
     - Coordinated cross-disciplinary research initiatives with experimental scientists from UChicago, Harvard, and UPenn.